Population-weighted annual average PM2.5 concentrations in 2023. Hover or tap to explore the data.

 PM2.5, or fine-particle air pollution, consists of airborne particles measuring less than 2.5 micrometers in aerodynamic diameter, and is most often produced as a result of combustion.
 Breathing these particles over a long period of time can make you sick in a number of ways.

-Health effects of PM2.5 include ischemic heart disease, lung cancer, chronic obstructive pulmonary disease (COPD), lower respiratory infections (such as pneumonia), stroke, type 2 diabetes, and adverse birth outcomes.
+Health effects of PM2.5 include ischemic heart disease, lung cancer, chronic obstructive pulmonary disease (COPD), lower respiratory infections (such as pneumonia), stroke, type 2 diabetes, dementia, and adverse birth outcomes.
 Learn more about the health effects of air pollution, including PM2.5.

 Image